frangeris/use-requests/README.md

 > Only dynamic path parameters `:param` and query strings are currently supported.
 Support for request bodies will be added in future versions.

 The response by any methods is an instance of [fetch Response](https://developer.mozilla.org/en-US/docs/Web/API/Response) object, which you can use to extract the data, status, headers, etc.

-The `data` property is a wrapper around the `Response.json()` method, which returns a promise that resolves to the JSON representation of the response body casted to the generic type used, eg: `User[]` or `User`.

 > [!WARNING]
 > Any parameters defined in the endpoint definition are required when calling the method.
 If you omit a required parameter, TypeScript will throw a compile-time error or an exception will be thrown at runtime.